VirajBhatt9/Excess_chemical_potential_calculation/README.md

-# Excess chemical potential calculation using multiple stage Free Energy Perturbation technique
-## 1. Introduction to the system
+# 1. Introduction to the system

 In our system, we have 257 particles in which 256 particles are interacting with each other by the Lennard-Jones potential given by,

 $u\left(r\right)=\ 4\epsilon\left(\left(\frac{\sigma}{r}\right)^{12}-\left(\frac{\sigma}{r}\right)^6\right)$